soobinrho/deploy-nsustain.com/README.md

 # and vim key bindings for navigation (hjkl, gg, GG, / for search, etc).
 cd /var/log
 sudo lnav .

+# How to copy files using the SSH protocol.
+rsync --recursive --progress nsustain:/home/soobinrho/deploy-nsustain.com/example ./
 ```

 <br>